neo-project/docs/docs/en-us/exchange/transaction.md

 This API is used to get transaction information.

-A folder "ApplicationLogs" is generated under the root path.
+After correctly installing the ApplicationLogs plug-in and starting the neo-cli node, you can find a folder "ApplicationLogs" is generated under the root path.
 The complete contract log is recorded in this directory, and each NEP-5 transaction is recorded in a leveldb file.

 The following shows an example of the API invoking result.
-Note that the response structure since 2.9.0 has been changed.

 ```JSON
 {